simonefagini/Fluo-for-Rhino/commands/README.md

 - ### parapet.py
   Generates parametric parapet systems with mullions and handrails along guide curves.
+   Tested on Rhino v7 on MacOS 14 and Rhino v8 on Windows 11.

+  - ### heightDot .py
+  Sets a quick text dot with insertion point height values, based on z-axis of current cPlane.
   Tested on Rhino v7 on MacOS 14.

   #### List of object types: